Demi Rose Flaunts Dangerous Curves In Plunging Black Velvet Dress

 In classic Demi Rose style, the gorgeous model showed off some major cleavage in her curve-hugging attire.
 Posing in a sumptuous-looking room, with her back turned to a lavishly decorated gold mirror, Demi flaunted her hourglass figure in a very sultry display.

 The brunette bombshell looked every inch the siren in the jaw-dropping black velvet gown – a mermaid-style dress that clung to every curve in sight, highlighting the sinuous contour of her shapely frame.
-Demi cut a very seductive figure in the opulent velvet dress – nearly spilling out of the plunging number, which could barely contain her buxom assets.
+Demi cut a very seductive figure in the opulent velvet dress; nearly spilling out of the plunging number, which could barely contain her buxom assets.

-To showcase her head-turning outfit, the ravishing model showcased posed for a pair of photos, both of which she was more than happy to share with her 9 million Instagram followers.
-In one of the two pics, Demi is seen ruffling her hair as she lifts up both arms to put her busty curves front and center.
+To showcase her head-turning outfit, the ravishing model posed for a pair of photos, both of which she was more than happy to share with her 9 million Instagram followers.
+In one of the pics, Demi is seen ruffling her hair as she lifts up both arms to put her busty curves front and center.

 The second photo shows Demi in a similar pose.
 This time around, the Birmingham-born beauty has one hand up in the air playing with her luscious locks, while the other is gently grazing her voluptuous thigh.
-As she sways her left hip to the side to show off her slender waistline and sculpted frame, Demi looks directly into the camera with a smoldering gaze – one that sent hearts aflutter, if the torrent of flattering comments posted by her fans is of any indication.
+As she sways her left hip to the side to show off her slender waistline and sculpted frame, Demi looks directly into the camera with a smoldering gaze, one that sent hearts aflutter, if the torrent of flattering comments posted by her fans is any indication.

 Unsurprisingly, her provocative photos immediately caught the eye of her vast base of admirers.
-At the time of this writing, the pictures have been live for a little over an hour and have already garnered nearly more than 68,000 likes in addition to 458 comments.
+At the time of this writing, the pictures have been live for a little over an hour and have already garnered more than 68,000 likes in addition to 458 comments.

 “Killing the game,” wrote one of her fans, adding a pair of clapping hands emojis to their comment.